bitcoin-resources/bitcoin-resources.github.io/collections/_articles/the-oathof-machines-liturgyof-codeand-promiseof-bitcoin.md

 ---
 layout: page-article
 author: Erik Cason
-title: The Oath of Machines, Liturgy of Code, and Promise of Bitcoin
+title: "The Oath of Machines, Liturgy of Code, and Promise of Bitcoin"
 link: https://cryptosovereignty.org/oath-machines-liturgy-code/
 category: A Social Revolution
 date: Jan 5, 2020